Shenzhou Open University of Traditional Chinese Medicine

-After having graduated in China, Dr. Zhao has been working as a TCM doctor in TCM hospitals in China and in the Netherlands.
-He is a specialist of Herbal Medicine and is also a supervising doctor for students of herbal medicine.
-In his own clinic he is a practitioner of acupuncture, herbal medicine and Tuina.
-He has worked as a Tai-chi teacher for more than ten years.
+After having graduated in China, Dr. Zhao has been working as a Chinese medicine doctor in TCM hospitals in China and in the Netherlands.
+He is a specialist in herbal medicine and is also a supervisor to students of herbal medicine.
+In his own clinic he is a practitioner of acupuncture, herbal medicine and tuina and has taught taichi for more than ten years.
 In order to spread and to develop the TCM techniques and philosophy, Dr. Zhao is a member of the professional organisation Zhong and a member of the Board of the Dutch TCM Association (Vereniging TCM Nederland).

 Dr. Tianrong Ren